akiwastaken/cupcake/README.md

 # Plans

+### Installation

+Installation of cupcake should be just as simple as installing Arch Linux.

+Users should only need to change their pacman configuration when booted into a live CD (from Arch Linux's mirrorlist to cupake's), and installation of the system will continue as normal (i.e. users will still use `base` to install the base system, but it uses the cupcake base group, rather than Arch's).

 ### Init system

 The init system should follow OpenBSD's init system, in that `/etc/rc` starts the system itself, and users add things to `/etc/rc.local`.
 The init script should not handle anything outside of simply starting the system.